mozilla-services/contile/README.md

 ```

 To use the above, you'll need to set the Contile configuration option as follows:
 `adm_endpoint_url`  = `http://localhost:5000/tilesp/desktop`.
-It may be helpful to
+Note, you also need to
-create a settings file to contain all of the preferred settings, like the example
+define a SOV (Share of Voice) source file, so make sure this is provided for partner allocations.
+Currently, a sample file is in the contract-tests directory, so you can make use of that, or define your own allocation JSON file to point to.

-of `sa-test.toml` below:
+It may be helpful to create a settings file to contain all of the preferred settings, like the example of `sa-test.toml` below:

 ```toml
 # sample stand-alone config file "sa-test.toml"